-is a biologist who has worked for over two decades focused on threatened and endangered species throughout the Western United States.
-His experience and interests include grizzly bears, brown bears, wolves, lynx, wolverines, black-footed ferrets and spotted owls.
-In Yellowstone, he has worked as a researcher and as an instructor for Yellowstone Association and Xanterra.
+a native of Erie, Pennsylvania has worked as a wildlife biologist for the National Park Service and the US Forest Service for over two decades focused on threatened and endangered species throughout the Western United States including Alaska.
+His experience and interests include grizzly bears, brown bears, wolves, lynx, wolverines, black-footed ferrets, spotted owls and jaguars.

-Eric and Barbara are Certified Interpretive Guides with the National Association for Interpretation.
+Eric and Barbara are both Certified Interpretive Guides with the National Association for Interpretation.